-N starts school in September, which does seem to have come round really quickly.
+N starts school in September, which does seem to have come round really quickly which means its time for all the primary school visits.
 Many people I’ve spoken to in the same boat are really sad that their child starts school but I’m a bit more pragmatic as I know he’ll be ready to move up from nursery, and it’s another step in him growing up.

 I do hope that he’ll get more interested in learning and doing the activities that are set out in the timescale.
 At the moment he’ll pretty much refuse to read any book that’s come home in his book folder from nursery school, and whether he’ll do the ‘preparation for writing’ activity sheets is another matter.
 Pot luck comes to mind.
 (Although this week they got wise and sent him home with a tractor book, which he wanted to read on day 1.

 I’ve already done some school visits, and need to book in a couple more at other schools who don’t do their open days until later.
 Always worrying as I prefer to get my choices done early so I don’t have to worry about anything else, just the actual day of allocation in April.

 The first school I visited is our local one that is always oversubscribed.
 We’re within catchment (nice box round the farm to put us in!), and we’ve worked out that after those with siblings we should be ok unless a couple of families with twins or more move in to the village.

 I had a huge list of questions to ask the head when I went in for my tour and chat, and only had to ask 1 of them, because she’d answered everything else in what she’d already told me.
 She’s spot on with her PR about the school, and told me lots of things she’d like to do, and that were in her plans.
 Although having now spoken to parents with children already there, some of those plans seem a little un-thought through.
 Hopefully they’ll get tested out before N gets there!